fixedtire/shell_cheatsheets/README.md

 What you be able to do:

-example: you want to display useful commands for your terminal
+_example_ you want to display useful commands for your terminal

 ```
 terminal_help